OK (Big Brovaz song)

-"OK" is the second single by British R&B collective Big Brovaz.
-It was also the second single taken from their debut album, Nu-Flow, and was released on 3 February 2003.
+"OK" is the second single by British R&B collective Big Brovaz, released as the second single from their debut album, Nu-Flow, on 3 February 2003.
+In Australia, the song served as the album's third single, as "Favourite Things" was released as the second single there.
 The album was re-released two weeks after the release of "OK" with the "OK" radio edit added and bonus tracks.

 "OK" became Big Brovaz' second UK top-10 hit, peaking at number seven and spending nine weeks inside the top 75 of the UK Singles Chart.
-Despite "Nu Flow" being a hit in Australia, "OK" was a commercial failure and their smallest hit there, peaking at a lowly number 64.
+Despite "Nu Flow" and "Favourite Things" reaching the top three in Australia, "OK" was a commercial failure and their smallest hit there, peaking at number 64.